Pulse - Value Added

 Enablement & documentation

-Publish a one-page definition of done for pipeline coverage gaps inside your sales wiki.
-Link the your CRM report URL, required fields, and two annotated screenshots.
-New hires should pass a 10-minute quiz on which fields block saves before receiving live opportunities in the pilot segment.
+Publish a one-page definition of done for pipeline coverage gaps inside your sales wiki or knowledge base.
+Include the exact CRM report URL, a numbered list of required fields with examples, and two annotated screenshots showing what "pass" and "fail" look like.
+New hires should pass a 10-minute quiz on which fields block saves before they receive any live opportunities in the pilot segment.

 Stakeholder alignment